 2017 Aerial Imagery

-In conjunction with the Engineer’s Office, E-911 Emergency Services, and the City of Toledo, Lucas County will acquire new aerial imagery in spring of 2017.
-This imagery will be available in the fall of 2017 in all of our GIS applications, including AREIS Online and Engineer’s websites.
+In conjunction with the Engineer’s Office, E-911 Emergency Services, and the City of Toledo, Lucas County acquired aerial imagery in spring of 2017.
+This imagery is available in all of our GIS applications, including AREIS Online and Engineer’s websites.

 Lucas County Enterprise GIS Integration